sap-tutorials/Tutorials/tutorials/btp-app-kyma-add-helm-chart/btp-app-kyma-add-helm-chart.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Add Helm chart)]
-1. In your project root directory, run:
+1. In the root directory of your project, run:

     ```
     cds add helm
     ```

-2. This will create a directory `chart` with the CAP Helm chart in your project directory.
+2. This creates a directory `chart` with the CAP Helm chart in your project directory.

 [DONE]
 [ACCORDION-END]